Premierships of William Ewart Gladstone: Foreign policy

 In the aftermath of the Franco-Prussian War of 1870–71 Gladstone attempted to persuade the German Chancellor Otto von Bismarck to forbear from annexing Alsace and Lorraine from defeated France.
 Gladstone published an anonymous article in the Edinburgh Review in October 1870 espousing his views, but it did not remain anonymous for long.
 The Germans remained unconvinced by Gladstone's overtures, however.
 France would regain both provinces in 1919 and 1944—but only after two World Wars with Germany.

-During the American Civil War 1861-1865, Gladstone as Chancellor of the Exchequer favoured British and French intervention on the side of the Confederacy.
+During the American Civil War (1861-1865), Gladstone as Chancellor of the Exchequer favoured British and French intervention on the side of the Confederacy.
 His advice was rejected by the Prime Minister and Britain remained uninvolved.
-However, the Confederate ship CSS Alabama had been built in an English port and had subsequently damaged Union shipping.
-In 1872 Gladstone settled the Alabama Claims by giving the United States $15,500,000 as part of the Treaty of Washington.
+However, British firms financed the purchasing of weapons and stored them in blockade runners where they would be smuggled through the Union blockade to the Confederacy in exchange for cotton.
+The Confederate ship CSS Alabama had been built in an English port and had subsequently damaged Union shipping.
+In 1872 Gladstone partly settled the Alabama Claims by giving the United States $15,500,000 as part of the Treaty of Washington only on part of damages committed by British-built Confederate raiders.